Obtaining Compensation for Spinal Cord Injury Victims

 or tears the spinal cord tissue.

-move and feel.
-When these signals are interrupted, the body may lose its
+and feel.
+When these signals are interrupted, the body may lose its motor

-motor ability and sensory abilities.
-Spinal cord injuries may result in
+ability and sensory abilities.
+Spinal cord injuries may result in complete

-complete or incomplete paralysis.
-Immediate spinal cord injury treatment
+or incomplete paralysis.
+Immediate spinal cord injury treatment can reduce

-can reduce serious, long-term effects.
-Thus, it is imperative that spinal
+serious, long-term effects.
+Thus, it is imperative that spinal cord injuries